tspindler-cms/tetet-vwv/README.txt

     - The precision of dropping Napalm is abysmal
 A-37 Dragonfly
     - Flight model is raw and has not been tested much
-    - Only one pilot ejects
-O-1 Bird Dog
+    - Only one pilot ejects, ejection somewhat broken O-1 Bird Dog
     - The propeller blur is static
 CVAN-65 Enterprise